mantoufan/yzhanTranslator/README.md

 ## Testing

-The library uses PHPUnit for testing.
-You can run the tests using:
+You can run unit tests using PHPUnit:

 ```bash
 composer test